jwells-github/android-musicCollection/README.md

 # android-musicCollection
-An android app that allows for users to store and rate album information
+An android app that allows  users to store and rate album information

 The app is written in Java.